Decentralized-ID/decentralized-id.github.io/README.md

 # Awesome Decentralized Identity
-**DID, Blockchain and Self-Sovereign Identity Resources v0.8**
+**DID, Blockchain and Self-Sovereign Identity Resources v0.9**

-My appreciation goes out for those working to make our identity experience, and the world, a better place.
+Gratitude to those who are working to make our identity experience, and the world, a better place.

 [Collaboration Welcome](https://github.com/infominer33/awesome-decentralized-id/blob/master/contributing.md)